30 Mother's Day Messages for Teenage Mothers

 - The miracle of birth brings with it other miracles—new love, new joy, new hope—in ways only a new mother can appreciate.

-- On your first Mother's Day, enjoy the new feeling of being promoted to the noblest position you'll ever hold.
+- On your first Mother's Day, enjoy your promotion to the noblest position you'll ever hold.

 - "You are loved just for being who you are . . .
 No one can take this love away from you, and it will always be here." —Ram Dass